 - intensive night treatments

 - neck repair creams

 - Always do a skin patch test before applying new products.

 - Only introduce one new skin care product at a time.

-- Wait two to three weeks before adding another new product to your routine.
+- Wait 2 to 3 weeks before adding another new product to your routine.

-- Apply the retinoid every other night for the first week or two and then adjust to nightly.
+- Apply the retinoid every other night for 2 weeks, and then adjust to nightly application.

 - Start with a lower retinoid concentration and increase the strength over time.

 Although retinoids are effective, their strength also has a downside: potential side effects.
 Dryness and irritation are possible, especially when you first start using the products.

 Because of their ability to promote cell turnover, retinoids can cause some dryness and subtle peeling of the skin.
 Some retinoids can also make acne slightly worse before it improves.
 When new, healthy cells are brought to the surface of your skin, it can cause pores to clog and worsen breakouts.
 The purging process tends only to last a week or two.